Group of runners on a park road at dusk

 • treating boredom as proof the run is too easy

 Sometimes an easy run is just an easy run.
-That is not a flaw in the program.
+Annoying, perhaps, but not a flaw in the program.

 Quick rule of thumb